 There's been a change in yogurt in the last decade and it's all about going Greek.
-Greek yogurt, called strained yogurt everywhere else in the world, has gone from one percent of the yogurt market in 2007 to 36 percent in 2013 and is projected to reach over 50% by 2019.
-With 5% annual growth projected for the foreseeable future, the question is why is Greek yogurt taking over the market while regular yogurt watches idly by?
+Greek yogurt, called strained yogurt everywhere else in the world, has gone from one percent of the yogurt market in 2007 to about half of the market today.
+With 5 percent annual growth projected for the foreseeable future, the question is, why is Greek yogurt taking over the market while regular yogurt watches idly by?

-Unlike regular yogurt, Greek yogurt is strained.
-Straining removes liquid whey, along with some of the salts and sugars dissolved in it.
+Unlike regular yogurt, Greek yogurt is strained, which removes the liquid whey, along with some of the salts and sugars dissolved in it.
 The result is a yogurt that has a denser, thicker, and creamier texture; it is also higher in protein than conventional American-style yogurt.
-This makes it more filling and satisfying and keep you fuller longer.
+Both of these factors make it more filling and satisfying and keep you fuller longer.
 Full-fat Greek yogurt is especially rich; low-fat or non-fat milk is also used to make Greek yogurt, which still yields a thick, creamy product.

 What's Wrong With Regular Yogurt?

 While Greek yogurt is becoming more readily available in grocery stores, not all of it is created equal.
-In its purest form, yogurt, both regular and Greek should only contain two ingredients: live cultures and milk.
-However, the addition of sugar and thickening agents may blur the lines between the rule of more protein and less sugar than we mentioned earlier as a good way to differentiate regular yogurt and Greek yogurt from each other.
-To ensure you're getting the right stuff, check the ingredient list, if there are more than two ingredients, you may want to steer clear.
+In its purest form, yogurt—both regular and Greek—should only contain two ingredients: live cultures and milk.
+However, the addition of sugar and thickening agents in both types may blur these high protein/low sugar lines that usually differentiate regular yogurt from Greek yogurt.
+To ensure you're getting the right stuff, check the ingredient list; if there are more than two ingredients, you may want to steer clear.
 (A label such as "Greek-style" is a good indicator that additives are present.)

 When it comes to regular yogurt, even if the yogurt is labeled as sugar-free, it could contain artificial colors, flavors, and preservatives to enhance its taste.
-For the record, when choosing between the two, go with the purest form of yogurt.
+The best strategy when choosing between the two is to go with the purest form of yogurt.
 (As a general rule, the most minimally processed food is the best.)
 If you like, you can sweeten either yourself with natural sweeteners such as maple syrup.